 Some people can simply say, "I love you," and with those three words, convey all the feeling and emotion they have.
 I'm not one of those people.
 With the chicks, it would be rather silly to try to explain it to them by saying something such as, "I love you.
 I love everything about you, from your toes to the curls on your head.
 I love your spirit, I love the way you smell, I love the way your eyes dance."
 They'd never get it.
 When Jenna was about one and a half, I SO wanted to express to her how much love I actually had for her (without producing a thesaurus), and at a lack for words, I looked at her and said, with my entire heart, "I just love you."
 That, that one extra word in a popular 3-word phrase, made it mine--made it ours.

 There are so few moments in life when the feeling of love is so overwhelming that it threatens to burst from your face in a radiant smile, or escape from your eyes in happy tears.
 So few moments.
 I have to say, however, that since I've been blessed with the chicks, those moments happen often.
 Maybe it's just me, maybe it's just because these kids have me by the heartstrings.
-I'm not a super-religious person, but I do believe in the power of God.
-I've always been a Christian, but having kids renewed my faith.
-I see my children loving each other, beating the crap out of each other (hey, they're sisters!), and caring about each other I think, "How can there NOT be a God?"
+I'm not a super-religious person, but I do believe in the power of the Universe.
+I see my children loving each other, beating the crap out of each other (hey, they're sisters!), and caring about each other I think, "How can there NOT be something bigger?"
 To me, it's just so evident.
 It's most evident when I get big hugs around the neck, a kiss, and a little voice whispering, "Mommy, I just love you."

 Jul 6, 2005